Migrating From .NET Framework

 Some parameter names and methods have been changed during the migration.
 When building your old cBots/indicators in newer versions of cTrader, you may receive build errors/warnings because of this.
 Please, consult the reference library to learn the new method/parameter names and method overloads.

-How Should I Migrate From .NET Framework to .NET?¶
+How to Migrate From .NET Framework to .NET¶

 To migrate from .NET Framework to .NET 6, please, rebuild your indicator/cBots inside cTrader desktop 4.2 or a later version.
 During rebuilding, cTrader will automatically change the .NET project structure to the new SDK style.